-This salad dressing has SO MUCH FLAVOR!
-Avocado Green Goddess dressing is made with fresh herbs, lemon juice, rich olive oil, and creamy avocado, and best of all, it’s made with no mayo and is vegan, Whole30 and Keto friendly!
+Avocado Green Goddess dressing is made with fresh herbs, lemon juice, rich olive oil, and creamy avocado, and it has SO MUCH FLAVOR!
+Best of all, it’s made with no mayo and is vegan, Whole30 and Keto friendly!

 The key to green goddess dressing is the herbs.
 When you combine so much fresh herbaceous flavor, you’re bound to end up with a wonderful result.
 Add in some creamy avocado?
 Fugheddaboudit.

 - Oil: I use extra virgin olive oil

 *Note: There is no mayo in the green goddess dressing!
 When you add a creamy avocado, you don’t need mayo, and making it this way also keeps it vegan and vegetarian friendly.

 How to Make It

 When I tell you this salad dressing is easy to make, I mean it.